UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

 <iframe src="/module5/charts/08/unnamed-chunk-8.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: One of Altair’s stong suites is that it is not limited to static visualizations.
+Notes: One of Altair’s strong suites is that it is not limited to static visualizations.

 By simply appending the `interactive()` method to our chart we can use